nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Furthermore, Taskify supports a multitude of additional features such as tab switching, filtering, sorting by dates, searching by tags and deleting multiple tasks at once.

-A lot of testing was done on the app to ensure the app was robust and has minimal amount of bugs.
+A lot of testing was done on the app to ensure the app is robust and has a minimal amount of bugs.
 Moreover, effort was spent on maintaining OOP and SOLID principles throughout the codebase of Taskify.